-Penalty: For illegal kick on a free kick down: Loss of five yards.
+Penalty: For illegal free kick: Loss of five yards.

 ARTICLE 2.
 RESTRAINING LINES.
 The restraining lines for a free kick shall be as follows, unless they are adjusted because of a distance penalty:

 - (a) The restraining line for the kicking team shall be its 35-yard line for a kickoff and its 20-yard line for a safety kick. - (b) The restraining line for the receiving team shall be the yard line 10 yards in advance of the kicking team's restraining line.